rhel-labs/learn-katacoda/sql-server-crypto-policy/step1.md

 Verify that the Active status is __active (running)__.

 By default, SQL Server does not encrypt connections unless specified by client or configured on the server using the forceencryption setting.
-You can verify that the connection is encrypted by querying the system dmv.
+You can verify that the connection is not encrypted by querying the system DMV in SQL Server(sys.dm_exec_connections).

 `/opt/mssql-tools/bin/sqlcmd -S localhost -U sa -P 1Password! -Q "select session_id, encrypt_option from sys.dm_exec_connections where session_id = @@spid"`{{execute T1}}